atkinsroy/HPEwarranty/README.md

     PS> Add-Type -Path "C:\Program Files\PowerShell\Modules\Selenium\3.0.1\assemblies\WebDriver.dll"
 ```

 4. Selenium ships with Browser drivers for Chrome, Firefox, Edge.
-These will probably be out of date.
-Find the installed version of the broswer you intend to use and download the appropriate driver.
-For example, with Chrome, download the matching driver from  https://sites.google.com/a/chromium.org/chromedriver/downloads, and replace the chromedriver.exe file in the same Selenium folder, as above.
+These will probably be out of date for the version of the broswer you have installed.
+You will need to download a matching driver.
+For Chrome, install the driver from  https://sites.google.com/a/chromium.org/chromedriver/downloads, and replace the chromedriver.exe file in the same Selenium install folder, as above.

 ## Example usage
 ```powershell
     PS C:\> .\Get-HPEwarranty -Filename serial.csv -verbose
 ```

 Get the warranty information for all serial numbers in the specified CSV file.
 Use -Verbose to provide status messages.
+This will create a new file called serial_new.csv with the HPE warranty information appended to the original objects.

 ```powershell
     PS C:\> .\Get-HPEwarranty -Filename serial.csv -verbose -ignore XXX1111XXXX,YYY2222YYYY
 ```

 Use the -ignore parameter to exclude one or more problematic serial numbers.
-These will show up in the finalreport with a suitable message.
+These will show up in the final report with a suitable message.

 ```powershell
     PS C:\> .\Get-HPEwarranty -Filename serial.csv -verbose -ignore C:\Ignore.txt
 ```

-Use the -ignore parameter to exclude one or more problematic serial numbers from a text file.
+Use the -ignore parameter to exclude one or more problematic serial numbers from an input text file.
 These will show up in the final report with a suitable message.